top of page

 What was her name?

 She prodded her elusive memory again.
-Frightened when she still only found only blankness, her heart began pounding with apprehension and a growing, overwhelming dread.
+Frightened when she still only found blankness; her heart began pounding with apprehension and a growing, overwhelming dread.
 Not knowing her name rattled her more than waking up in a strange room.

 Unanswerable questions swarmed her, setting off unrelenting anxiety.
 Which set her growing alarm into full-blown panic.

-“Who am I!”
-She wailed, again and again.
-Her voice rose higher and louder, growing shriller with each anguished cry.
+“Who am I!” she wailed again and again.
+Her raspy voice rose higher and louder, growing shriller with each anguished cry.
 The increasing beeps of her heart monitor escalated into a high-pitched shriek.
-She thrust the fingers of her right hand through her hair where they remained entangled in her badly crushed brown curls.
+She thrust the fingers of her right hand through her hair, where they remained entangled in her badly crushed brown curls.

 The blonde woman reached the bed first.
 She grabbed the patient’s flailing arms and firmly pushed them against the mattress.
 Panicking, the young woman struggled to free herself.
 She screeched, “Who are you people and what are you doing to me?”

-As she struggled to escape the woman’s hold, the man pushed down the railings; before moving in and strapping her wrists to the bedframe.
+As she struggled to escape the woman’s hold, the man pushed down the railings; before moving in and strapping her wrists to the bed frame.
 Once she was secured, he gently pushed her shoulders back against the pillow.
-Blearily, she saw the older woman place her tray, loaded with a clutter of items, on the night table between the beds.
-The woman took a needle and bottle from the array of items.
-Both were given to the tall blonde, who prepared the proper dosage, before injecting a clear liquid into the IV tube.
+Blearily, she saw the older woman place her tray, loaded with a clutter of items, on the nightstand between the beds.
+The woman took a needle and a bottle from the array of items.
+She gave both to the tall blonde, who prepared the proper dosage before injecting a clear liquid into the IV tube.

 The man released his hold and pulled up the bed railing on the right, while the older woman replaced the railing on the left.